khakhalin/notes/02_Regression.md

 **Are there alternatives to L2?** Sure, **L1 norm** = abs(distance), which effectively pushes f(x) towards median(y) rather than the mean(y): sum of distances to 2 points is min when you're exactly between them.
 Hard to work with, as derivatives are discontinuous.

 **Can regression be used for classification?** Yes, but see [[03_Classification]].

+## Maximum Likelihood Estimation
+In some way, an alternative to L2 (MSE) loss.
+For a data sample y_i, the log-prob of observing it is equal to: L(θ) = ∑ log P(y_i | θ), summed by i (all points).
+We try to find θ that maximizes ∏P, and thus ∑logP.

+Least squares maximizes likelihood for conditional probability P(y|x,θ)=𝒩(h,σ²). _ESLII has a formula 2.35 for it, but without derivation, so I skip it for now.
+I think they may have found a derivative by θ, and then integrated on R, but I'm not sure._

 ### Some terminology
 * **Hyperparameters**: those somewhat arbitrary values that define the type of solution the model is looking for, and the process of descent.
 Examples: learning rate, batch size.